ServiceNow (Flow Designer)

 Integration version – features and updates

-Version 5.8 of the xMatters application within ServiceNow is certified with the following releases: Washington DC, Vancouver, Utah, Tokyo, San Diego, and Rome.
+Version 5.8 of the xMatters application within ServiceNow is certified with the following releases: Xanadu, Washington DC, Vancouver, Utah, Tokyo, San Diego, and Rome.

 Read through the new features and updates for this version and see a list of previous versions here.